Peter J. Hammer

 The Elusive Face of Cambodian Justice, in AWAITING JUSTICE: ESSAYS ON ACCOUNTABILITY IN CAMBODIA (Beth Van Shaack, ed.)
 (Mellon Press) (2005).

-Competition Law in Cambodia, in COMPETITION LAW AND POLICY IN ASEAN COUNTRIES, (G.Sivalingam, ed.)
+Competition Law in Cambodia, in COMPETITION LAW AND POLICY IN ASIAN COUNTRIES, (G.Sivalingam, ed.)
 (Consumer International) (2004).

 Monopsony as an Agency and Regulatory Problem in Health Care, 71 ANTITRUST L. J. 949 (2004) (with William M. Sage).